Root Canal Treatment

 If you have any of these symptoms, you may need root canal therapy, and root canals are one of the most effective ways to save your teeth that are in any way decayed, infected, or traumatized.
 Root canal treatment, also called endodontic treatment, is a common dental procedure that saves severely damaged teeth.
 If the tooth needs to be removed, it is performed to remove and save the tooth.

-At Singing Hills Dentistry in El Cajon – Dr Dalia Jamma regularly performs root canal endodontic treatment in order to remove infections and save patients’ teeth.
-We can complete the procedure and work to keep patients comfortable.
+At Singing Hills Dentistry in El Cajon – Dr. Dalia Jamma regularly performs root canal endodontic treatment in order to remove infections and save patients’ teeth.
+Our dentist in Rancho San Diego can complete the procedure and work to keep patients comfortable.
 Root canals are a common procedure.

 How does the treatment work?